Kuala Lumpur Hospital: Statistics

-HKL handles over one million outpatients annually and 131,639 in-patients in 2015.
+HKL handled over one million outpatients and 131,639 in-patients in 2015.
 In 2015, the total management expenditure for HKL reached RM 1 billion whilst development expenditure exceeded RM 17 million.
 On average, HKL handles over 3,300 outpatient cases daily.
 The average hospital admission on a daily basis was over 360 cases, with over 44,500 surgeries and 14 million lab investigations were conducted annually.